royveshovda/CarND-Cehicle-Detection-P5/README.md

 After I have extracted all the features (I chose to extract histogram features as well as spatial features, in addition to HOG features), I saved the features for all the images back to numpy dat-files.

 #### 2. Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of parameters and ended up using the colorspace for YCrCb and all the channels.
 Simply because this seems to give the best result after training.
+I tried a number of different color spaces, number of channels and other parameters, but ended back with YCrCb with 9 orientations, 8 pixels per cels and 2 cells per block.
+This gave the most reliable training score, and performed best on the video stream as well.

+I obviously was not able to test all combinations, so I might have missed a less compute expensive combination.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).